PippleCultist/HoloCureArchipelagoMod/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/PippleCultist/HoloCureArchipelagoMod/HoloCureArchipelagoMod.dll)](https://github.com/PippleCultist/HoloCureArchipelagoMod/releases)

 A Holocure mod that integrates Archipelago with the game.
 Archipelago is a randomizer that lets you play by yourself via localhost or randomized with other people's different games through archipelago.gg.

+## AI Disclosure
+I have not used AI to write any code or contribute to this project.
+I cannot confirm if the dependencies that this project uses have any AI usage or not.
+If you wish to contribute to this project, please refrain from using AI.

 ## Installation Steps
 # Follow these instructions if you've used mods before December 2025
 - Run `AurieManager.exe` and uninstall Aurie from `HoloCure.exe`